awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 **`origin` \(read/write\) \(origin events only\)**
 The origin to send the request to\.
 The `origin` structure must contain exactly one origin, which can be a custom origin or an Amazon S3 origin\.
 The origin structure can contain the following fields:
 **`customHeaders` \(read/write\) \(custom and Amazon S3 origins\)**
 You can include custom headers with the request by specifying a header name and value pair for each custom header\.
-You can’t add headers that are blacklisted, and a header with the same name can’t be present in `Records.cf.request.headers`\.
+You can’t add headers that are disallowed, and a header with the same name can’t be present in `Records.cf.request.headers`\.
 The [notes about request headers](#request-event-fields-request-headers) also apply to custom headers\.
-For more information, see [Custom headers that CloudFront can’t add to origin requests](add-origin-custom-headers.md#add-origin-custom-headers-denylist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.
+For more information, see [Custom headers that CloudFront can’t add to origin requests](add-origin-custom-headers.md#add-origin-custom-headers-denylist) and [Restrictions on edge functions](edge-functions-restrictions.md)\.
 **`domainName` \(read/write\) \(custom and Amazon S3 origins\)**
 The domain name of the origin\.
 The domain name can’t be empty\.
 + **For custom origins** – Specify a DNS domain name, such as `www.example.com`\.
 The domain name can’t include a colon \(:\), and can’t be an IP address\.
 The domain name can be up to 253 characters\.